Bruce Clay, Inc. Blog - 3/6 - Chelsea Adams

-Chelsea Adams is a senior content writer at Bruce Clay, Inc. A long-distance cyclist, aspiring cob house builder, and schema/analytics/algorithm obsessor, Chelsea firmly believes that the application of content marketing and SEO best practices can improve your SERP rank as well as your marriage.
-Chelsea would love to be stuck on an island with Elmore Leonard, C.C.
-Chapman, Ben Folds, a banjo, and the world's largest Apples to Apples deck.
-Follow Chelsea on Twitter (@ChelseaBeaAdams) or Google+.
+Chelsea Adams is a long-distance cyclist, aspiring cob house builder, schema/analytics/algorithm obsessor and senior content writer at Bruce Clay, Inc. Chelsea would love to be stuck on an island with Avinash Kaushik, Ben Folds, Geoff Lawton and the world's largest Apples to Apples deck.

 Posts by Chelsea Adams